elewites/photobase-client/README.md

 # Purpose

 I made this app as a gift for my friends.
-I wanted to compile the many special moments we shared over the past years, and so I gathered as much photographs of us as I could.
+I wanted to compile all the special moments we have shared over the past years, and so I started by gathering as much photographs of us as I could.

-I created a REST API first to handle the data processing on the backend and then made this client side application.
-This project turned out to be a great way to practice the skills I love and to share them with those who I love as well.
+Then, created a REST API to handle the data processing on the backend and then made this client side application.
+The project turned out to be a great way to practice the skills I love and to share them with those who I love the most

 ## Installation